-For nearly 95 years, the Junior League of Syracuse has trained members to be valued community volunteers.
+For more than 100 years, the Junior League of Syracuse has trained members to be valued community volunteers.
 Through volunteer service and financial support, the JLS and our members have been instrumental in the development and growth of more than 100 educational, cultural, human service, and philanthropic assets in our community from the Discovery Center (which is now known as The MOST), to the Volunteer Center and have responded to urgent social issues, including domestic violence and human trafficking awareness.

 The JLS operates using the Issue Based Community Impact model, in which our volunteer and training efforts focus on a single topic that is relevant in Syracuse and of interest to League members.

 The Community Collaborations Committee’s goal for the next five years is to support at-risk families in at-risk situations.
 Our focus areas include:

 The 2022 – 2023 League year was a busy one!
 We had several fantastic volunteer events – take a look back at our year of volunteering:

 Year-round: Throughout the year, we continued to stock the Little Free Libraries we installed in 2021 in Syracuse Housing Authority neighborhoods.

 September – We kicked off the year volunteering at the Salt City Harvest Farm, where we harvested daikon radishes, bundled carrots, and cut fresh flowers for a local farmers market.

 October – JLS planned four women’s cooking classes with the Salvation Army’s women’s shelter (supported by a grant from the CNY Community Foundation’s Women’s Fund).
 Each week we cooked something different and gave the women to-go bags filled with personal care items.
 To cap off the program, we donated cookware sets to each woman.